Kate Nyx is a Philadelphia-based seamstress, songwriter, and showgirl.

 Raised in dressing rooms and sewing studios, Kate’s life long relationship with the stage is evident in her fierce and fiery performances.
 Since her debut in 2008, she’s performed her bombastic brand of bump and grind all over the continental US, and is happy to share her knowledge of burlesque with anyone willing to learn.
 Her passion for education and innovation is shared by her burlesque partner in crime, Liberty Rose; their production company, Broad St Burlesque, strives to create unique, immersive events where theatricality reigns supreme.

-Though she's been performing her original music for over a decade, Kate didn't find her feisty feminist folk style until 2011.
-Splicing storytelling and comedy in between her soulful and sometimes sorrowful songs, her naughtily nihilistic performances have enchanted audiences around the country.
+Though she's been performing her original music for over a decade, Kate didn't begin to find her feisty feminist folk style until 2011.
+Inspired equally by the likes of Johnny Cash and Joan Jett, Kate's music blends the warm comfort of Americana with the glamour and grit of the riot girl.
+Her performances, which splice storytelling and comedy in between her soulful and sometimes sorrowful songs, continue to enchant audiences of all ages around the country.

 From the Desk of Kate Nyx